shabin5785/Golang_notes/Go_4.md

 channel has been drained, that is, after the last sent element has been received, all subsequent receive operat ions will proceed without blo cking but will yield a zero value.

+-There is no way to test direc tly whether a channel has been clos ed, but there is a var iant of the receive operat ion that produces two results: the received channel element, plus a boole an value, conventionally cal le d ok, which is true for a successf ul receive and false for a receive on a clos ed and drained channel